DeepScribe: Localization and Classification of Elamite Cuneiform Signs Via Deep Learning: Conclusion

 \subsection{Future Work}

 While our pipeline can effectively localize cuneiform signs and provide a list of suggested readings, the current system was not built to provide complete transliterations.
-Future work will seek to rectify this by incorporating linguistic supervision to improve the quality of sign predictions and to provide sign values.
+Our future work will seek to rectify this by incorporating linguistic supervision to improve the quality of sign predictions and to provide sign values.
 This could be achieved in a modular fashion by using a language modeling layer on top of the existing pipeline, or incorporated into the detection phase via a context-aware object detection method such as \cite{Chen_2018_ECCV} and \cite{DBLP:journals/corr/abs-2005-12872}.
 The PFA in OCHRE contains sign to value mappings for each hotspot annotation, so we anticipate this to be feasible on the dataset.
 However, the latter approach would likely require adopting an end-to-end sign detection and identification scheme rather than the modular scheme we currently adopt.

-A second avenue of future work consists of applying the hotspot detector to non-Elamite tablets, to determine whether or not a hotspot detector ostensibly trained without explicit linguistic information can identify signs in other cuneiform corpora.
-While it is likely that there is some bias towards the specificities of Elamite cuneiform, preliminary experiments (Appendix \ref{sec:ur3}) have indicated that the detector component of our pipeline can localize signs on Ur III Sumerian tablets that predate the tablets in the PFA dataset by over a millennium and a half.
+A second avenue of future work consists of applying the hotspot detector to non-Elamite tablets to determine whether or not a hotspot detector ostensibly trained without explicit linguistic information can identify signs in other cuneiform corpora.
+While it is likely that there is some bias towards the specificities of Elamite cuneiform, preliminary experiments (Appendix \ref{sec:ur3}) have indicated that the detector component of our pipeline can localize signs (without identifying their value) on Ur III Sumerian tablets that predate the tablets in the PFA dataset by over a millennium and a half.
+However, we suspect that the vast linguistic differences between the corpora will limit the performance of a vision-only or single-language model.
 The method of \cite{dencker2020deep} was shown to perform reasonably well on a different cuneiform corpus, indicating that there is some transferability between corpora given a trained detector.
-A combination of our methods and the semi-supervised methods described by \cite{dencker2020deep} may be useful here—for example, using our models (pre-trained on a large annotated dataset) to initialize semi-supervised learning on another cuneiform corpus. \begin{acks} We would like to thank Matthew W. Stolper for his helpful comments and feedback. \end{acks}
+A combination of our methods and the semi-supervised methods described by \cite{dencker2020deep} may be useful here—for example, using our models (pre-trained on a large annotated dataset) to initialize semi-supervised learning on another cuneiform corpus.

+\begin{acks} We would like to thank Matthew W. Stolper for his helpful comments, feedback, and for providing our research team with access to the PFA images and transliterations in OCHRE. \end{acks}